entando/entando-docs/vuepress/docs/next/tutorials/create/pb/publish-simple-bundle.md

 # Build and Publish a Simple Widget

 ## Overview
 This tutorial describes how to build and publish a single-component Entando Bundle consisting of a simple widget.
-The process involves:
+Following the steps below will:

-1. Defining the bundle component
+- Define the bundle component
-2. Pushing the bundle artifact to a Docker registry
+- Push the bundle artifact to a Docker registry
-3. Applying the bundle custom resource to Kubernetes
+- Apply the bundle custom resource to Kubernetes
-4. Installing the bundle into an Entando Application
+- Install the bundle into an Entando Application

 ## Prerequisites
 * Verify dependencies with the [Entando CLI](../../../docs/getting-started/entando-cli.md#check-the-environment): `ent check-env develop`